Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

 \subsection{Survey design and participant identification}

 When designing our survey questionnaire, we considered previous literature on software license compliance, as well as general guidelines \cite{survey} and SE-specific guidelines for survey design \cite{DBLP:journals/sigsoft/PfleegerK01,DBLP:journals/sigsoft/KitchenhamP02,DBLP:journals/sigsoft/KitchenhamP02a,DBLP:journals/sigsoft/KitchenhamP02b,DBLP:journals/sigsoft/KitchenhamP02c,DBLP:journals/sigsoft/KitchenhamP03}.
-The survey went through multiple review cycles, involving seven SE researchers and one law researcher, to achieve appropriate content, clear and concise language, and eliminate confusion and bias.
-We sought to limit the response time of the survey to minimize the cognitive load on participants and to encourage higher completion rates.
+The survey went through multiple review cycles, involving seven SE researchers and one law researcher, to achieve appropriate content, provide clear and concise language, and eliminate confusion and bias.
+We tried to limit the response time of the survey to 10 minutes or less to minimize the cognitive load on the participants and to encourage higher completion rates.
 In addition, we conducted a small pilot study with members of our research laboratory to further refine the survey questions\rev{, including by identifying questions that could be culled or reworked to better focus on the study's research goals}.
 The final survey included questions to obtain information related to each of our RQs, including questions relating to the compliance challenges faced by developers, existing compliance practices, and the use of tooling or other automation to perform compliance. \Cref{fig:outline} provides an overview of our survey questionnaire.
-The complete survey text can be found in our online replication package~\cite{anonymous_repo}.
+The complete survey text and information necessary for analysis can be found in our online replication package~\cite{anonymous_repo}. \rev{(Compliance with our ethics board's requirements prevents us from supplying all data collected.)}

-\rev{To recruit developers with diverse experiences, we distributed the survey in three ways: (1) through our professional networks (\eg posts on LinkedIn and emails), (2) through snowball sampling, encouraging respondents to share the survey within their networks, and (3) by posting links to the survey on relevant servers on Discord.}
+\rev{To recruit developers with diverse experiences, we distributed the survey (1) through our professional networks (posts on LinkedIn and emails), (2) through snowball sampling, encouraging respondents to share the survey within their networks, and (3) by posting links to the survey on relevant servers on Discord.} \rev{We considered various other options for survey distribution (\eg posting on relevant subreddits), but the selected methods allowed us to reach relevant communities while mitigating the risk of receiving responses from people outside the target population, which might occur more from survey invitations posted in highly public forums.}